Docs

 acton test --filter "transfer.*" --snapshot gas-baseline.json

-# Profile one suite/file
+# Profile one or more suites/files

-acton test tests/wallet.test.tolk --baseline-snapshot gas-baseline.json
+acton test tests/wallet.test.tolk tests/jetton --baseline-snapshot gas-baseline.json

 Troubleshooting

-Snapshot is not created
+Snapshot file was not created

 Snapshot is written only when:

-• --snapshot is set
+• --snapshot is set;

-• --baseline-snapshot is not set
+• --baseline-snapshot is not set;

-• profiling collected at least one opcode or trace-chain metric
+• profiling collected at least one opcode or trace-chain metric.

 Trace names changed but diff mapping is still stable